-Davis & Cannon, LLP aggressively defends criminal clients throughout the State of Wyoming.
+Davis & Cannon, LLP aggressively defends criminal clients in Gillette, Cheyenne, Sheridan and throughout the State of Wyoming.
 We have extensive criminal litigation experience at both the misdemeanor and felony level including DUIs, drug offenses, white collar crime, sexual assault, and homicide.

 If you have been charged with any type of property crime, it is in your best interest to consult with an experienced attorney without delay.